Brew with water at a temperature between 75 and 80 degrees and leave to infuse for 1 to 3 minutes

 This delicious, wholesome Tea, as a result, stands testament to our ongoing effort.
 You can compost it, too, making it a win on all fronts.
 Why not buy it and brew with us today?
 You won’t be disappointed.

 Brewing Instructions: Brew using freshly boiled water left to cool to temperatures between 75 and 80 C. Infuse for 1 to 3 minutes.

 How to Serve: This Tea tastes best without any accompaniments.
 However, some may choose to add lemon as an optional extra.

 Tasting Notes: Enjoy this smooth, grassy infusion with earthy undertones throughout the day.
 Experience its delicate but flavoursome character and its refreshing aftertaste no matter the hour.

 Colour in Cup: Golden liquor, light in tone.

-Furthermore, the frequent consumption of White Tea may help to decrease blood pressure.
-This is according to a 2001 study published in the "American Journal of Epidemiology", which indicated that components such as catechins help to dilate blood vessels which then allows for reductions in blood pressure and better flow throughout the body.
+Furthermore, White Tea may help to decrease blood pressure.
+This is according to a 2001 study published in the "American Journal of Epidemiology", which indicated that components such as catechins help to dilate blood vessels.
+This, in turn, allows for reductions in blood pressure and better flow throughout the body.